Wisconsin Reading Teacher License 316

 August 1- priority registration deadline for fall 2015.

 The Viterbo Reading Teacher Program prepares teachers to be the literacy leaders of the future.
 Teachers will strengthen their instructional practices, improve student achievement, and share their expertise with others.
 The blended Reading Teacher License consists of 19 total credits.
 Financial aid is available for certain locations.

 In addition to offering courses at various locations across the state, Viterbo University can bring classes to teachers where they live and work, with flexible scheduling that meets the demands of their active lives.
 Inquiry about the possibility of bringing Viterbo directly to your district.

-- Current off-campus school district locations (non-financial aid eligible) include: Independence, Shawano, Sparta, New London, Tomah, and Arcadia.
+- Current off-campus school district locations (non-financial aid eligible) include: Independence, Shawano, Sparta, and New London.

 Financial Aid Information: please contact the Financial Aid Office.

 Apply to the Reading 316 Program: click on the "Apply Now" tab on the left of this page.
 All students who intend to register for courses must complete the application process prior to registering for courses.

 Register for Courses: Returning students will register via Viterbo's online course registration system, VitNet.
 New students must complete one Course Registration Form for the first course and return to Jeannette Armstrong at the email address below.